-This article is the first of a three-part series on “Understanding Herbicides”.
+This article is part of the series on “Understanding Herbicides”.
 The time you take to READ and UNDERSTAND the herbicide label is a critical part of invasive plant management.
 This small investment of time can help you apply herbicides correctly and effectively.

 Pesticides registered for use in the United States must have a label that has been approved by the federal Environmental Protection Agency (EPA).
 The label describes how to use a product so it effectively controls the target plant and is applied correctly.
 The label also describes how to store the product, how to give first aid, and where to call for help or more information.

 - Understand your LEGAL OBGLIGATIONS.
 Any use of a pesticide inconsistent with the label requirements is prohibited by law.
 (Pesticide laws and regulations)

 - Labels change!
 Read the label EACH TIME you select and apply any herbicide.

 - Read the label BEFORE PURCHASING the herbicide to determine whether the herbicide is the right product for the job.

 - Read the label BEFORE MIXING the herbicide to determine safe handling procedures, necessary protective equipment for safe handling, what you can mix with the product (compatibility), how much product is required, and proper mixing procedure.

 - Read the label BEFORE APPLYING the herbicide to determine necessary safety precautions, when to apply (including reentry restrictions), where to apply (natural areas, areas grazed by livestock, railroads, rights-of-way, noncrop areas, industrial sites and others), how to apply, and restrictions on use.